UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/external-functions.md

 And finally the value of variable `two` is printed using command `p two`.
 The value is `-2147483648` which is not as expected, hence the assertion failed.

-It is also possible to attach `gdb` to an already running process (like `verifyta` or Uppaal engine `server`), set break points and watches.
+It is also possible to attach `gdb` to an already running process (like `verifyta` or UPPAAL engine `server`), set break points and watches.